RaysceneNS/rayscenens.github.io/_posts/2018-08-23-Lessons-on-designing-neural-network.md

 ## Input layer

 This network layer is comprised of a matrix with a size of [9,9] nodes.
 The nodes 1-8 are wired to represent signals from the 8 polar directions of the ship looking out into space.
-The signal level of the node rangings from 0.0 -> 1.0 dependent on how close an asteroid is in that particular direction.
+The signal level of the node ranging from 0.0 -> 1.0 dependent on how close an asteroid is in that particular direction.
 To determine if a threat signal is present a series of points along the ray projected from the ship in the direction of sight are tested for intersections with the asteroids.
 The signals are calculated as the inverse of the distance and are limited by how far the ship can see in any direction (else the sight would wrap around the board).

 [vision test](/assets/images/2018/08/24/visiontest.png)
 This shows how a ray is traced from the ship coordinate through the asteroid field to produce a measure of how close an asteroid is to the ship in a given direction.